-“Well, have I got a treat for you!” said Santa, holding the young lady’s hand as she got off the sled.
+“Well, have I got a treat for you!” said Santa, holding the young lady’s hand as she got off the sledge.
 I noticed her tunic seemed to be under some stress.
-She smiled, and started to unbutton it, revealing large breasts in a skimpy red bra.
-Meanwhile Santa was unbuttoning his trousers.
+She smiled and started to unbutton it, revealing large breasts in a skimpy red bra.
+Meanwhile, Santa was unbuttoning his trousers.

 “For God’s sake, turn it off!” shouted Lucy.

 I lunged for the control panel just as I heard the children gasp.
 Damn!
 It looked like I must have left it set on the ‘adult’ version.

 Featured in the book and audiobook, To Cut a Short Story Short: 111 Little Stories